-Return to the intersection of Cascade Way and Kakeout Road, cross Kakeout Road, and continue ahead on paved Bubbling Brook Road.
+To start the hike, return to the intersection of Cascade Way and Kakeout Road, cross Kakeout Road, and continue ahead on paved Bubbling Brook Road.
 In about 800 feet, you’ll reach a gate across the road, which is usually locked.
 Here, the Blue Trail begins.
 Continue following the paved road along a stream, soon passing a large pile of wood chips on the left.
 Just beyond, it goes by a brick building, with a breached concrete spillway across the stream.
-The pavement ends at 0.4 mile, where the blue-on-white-blazed Butler Connecting Trail leaves to the left, crossing a dam/causeway (this will be your return route).
+The pavement ends at 0.4 mile, at the dam of the Kakeout Reservoir.
+Here, the blue-on-white-blazed Butler Connecting Trail leaves to the left, crossing the dam (this will be your return route).
 Continue straight ahead on the Blue Trail, which now becomes a narrow footpath.

 For the next mile, the Blue Trail follows close to the shore of the Kakeout Reservoir (also known as the Butler Reservoir), which is dotted with white pines.
 This portion of the hike is particular scenic.
-After following the western arm of the reservoir, the trail briefly runs along Stone House Brook, then crosses a wooden footbridge over the brook and crosses several wet areas on puncheons.
+After following the western arm of the reservoir, the trail briefly runs along Stone House Brook, then crosses the brook on a wooden footbridge.
+Just beyond, it crosses several wet areas on puncheons.

 Three miles from the start, the trail crosses Miller Road diagonally to the right, passes between two houses, and continues on a woods road.
-After descending to cross a wet area on a long wooden bridge, it meanders across the valley floor, then turns right and heads south on a woods road, paralleling Bear House Brook on the right.
-The trail now enters a more pristine area.
-Soon, the Red-on-White Trail begins on the left, and the Blue Trail bears right and crosses the brook on a wooden footbridge.
+It turns right onto a footpath, descends to cross Bear House Brook on a wooden footbridge, then turns right and heads south, paralleling the brook.
+Soon, the Red-on-White Trail begins on the left, and the Blue Trail bears right and recrosses the brook on another wooden footbridge.